JormungandAI/Jormungand/README.md

 ## Overview

-Jormunand, inspired by the World Serpent from Norse mythology, is an innovative project that fuses the capabilities of the Llama3.0-405b large language model with the conversational intelligence of the Eliza Bot.
+Jormungand, inspired by the World Serpent from Norse mythology, is an innovative project that fuses the capabilities of the Llama3.0-405b large language model with the conversational intelligence of the Eliza Bot.
 This project is designed to harness the power of AI for conversational interfaces, particularly through Twitter API integration, and to provide insights into the future of accelerationism and cryptocurrency markets.

 ## Key Features